Tacce/Rebel-Rush/test/lib/googletest/README.md

 If you wish to use the Google Test Xcode project with Xcode 4.x and above, you need to either:

- * update the SDK configuration options in xcode/Config/General.xconfig.
+ * movementeUpdate the SDK configuration options in xcode/Config/General.xconfig.
    Comment options `SDKROOT`, `MACOS_DEPLOYMENT_TARGET`, and `GCC_VERSION`.
 If you choose this route you lose the ability to target earlier versions of MacOS X.